Lacrymology/states/salt/master/doc/install.rst

 - `Python 2.7 <https://www.python.org/>`__
 - `SSH Client <http://en.wikipedia.org/wiki/Comparison_of_SSH_clients>`__

-And you need to have access to Salt Master host with :doc:`/ssh/doc/index`.
+And you need to have access to :doc:`/salt/master/doc/index` host with :doc:`/ssh/doc/index`.

 .. note::